Laws for drink driving

-Drivers who commit a low-range drink driving offence will lose their licence on the spot under new laws that will be introduced by May 2019.
-Under the new laws a driver who commits a low range drink driving offence will be fined $561 and lose their licence immediately for three months.
+Drivers who commit a low-range drink driving offence will lose their licence on the spot under laws introduced in May 2019.
+Under the laws a driver who commits a low range drink driving offence will be fined $572 and lose their licence immediately for three months.

 From December 2018 first time mid-range offenders will be required to have a interlock device fitted to their car for two years.
 Repeat offenders will face vehicle sanctions, such as licence plate confiscation and vehicle impoundment.